The Role of a Prefect from a Prefect's point of view

 Being a prefect is not all sitting on chairs, telling people to go outside and getting special attention; there’s a lot more to the job!

-As prefects, we have the job of counting the house points every week.
-At the end of each half-term the house with the most house points gets an extra break.
-So far the winners have been Swinton and Havelock.
+As prefects, we have the job of counting the house points every half term.
+We then announce in Collective Worship who has won.
+At the end of each half-term, the house with the most house points gets an extra break or other treat.